For ndis plan managers

 Where the time goes

-• Provider invoices arrive constantly and each one has to be validated against the right support budget and the pricing limits before it can be claimed, hundreds a week at any scale.
+• Provider invoices arrive constantly and each one has to be validated against the right support budget and the NDIA price limits before it can be claimed, hundreds a week at any scale.

-• Claiming through PACE and reconciling payments is exacting, repetitive work where a mistake means a rejected claim or a provider chasing payment.
+• Claim preparation in the PACE provider portal and reconciling payments is exacting, repetitive work where a wrong line item or a missing service booking means a rejected claim or a provider chasing payment.

 • Participants expect clear monthly statements showing what is left in each budget, and producing them across the book is a recurring grind.

-• Onboarding new providers and participants, service agreements, consent, system setup, is a checklist that takes time you do not have when the invoice queue is full.
+• Onboarding new providers and participants, service agreements, service bookings, consent, system setup, is a checklist that takes time you do not have when the invoice queue is full.

 • Provider and participant queries land all day, most routine, but they still have to be answered promptly or they escalate to a complaint.